How Is Soil Formed And How Many Layers Does It Have?

 Table of Contents (click to expand)

-Soil is formed by a combination of factors like climate, weathering a parent rocks, living organisms over a period of time.
-Soil has six layers.
+Soil is formed by a combination of factors like climate, weathering of parent rocks, living organisms, and time.
+Soil scientists classify up to six master horizon types (O, A, E, B, C, and R), though not every soil contains all six.

 Although many of us live in a concrete jungle in the modern age, we still haven’t reached a generation that doesn’t know what soil is!
 That’s a good thing, because soil is as necessary for life as sunlight and water.
 Just as the atmosphere is compared to a blanket wrapped around the earth, the soil is a blanket for the earth’s surface.
 Sure, dirt may soil your clothes, but it’s also necessary for sustaining life on Earth.